-Accreditation processes and standards for training sites to deliver RGA training are currently being revised, however in the interim, all training sites currently accredited to deliver JCCA training have been automatically accredited to deliver the RGA training until the end of 2024.
-The extension of accreditation remains subject to posts continuing to meet their required levels and quality of supervision, reporting and support.
+All training sites previously accredited to deliver JCCA training were automatically accredited to deliver the RGA training until the end of 2024.
+Most sites have now received RGA accreditation, or did not wish to pursue this in 2025.
+Ongoing accreditation remains subject to posts continuing to meet their required levels and quality of supervision, reporting and support.
 The standards for RGA accreditation can be found in the RGA Accreditation Handbook.

 Find an RGA-accredited training site